CorpusCallosum/the-rules-org/README.md

 ## Gettings set up
 1. Clone the repository
 2. Open Terminal
-3. Install the Angular CLI globally (see below for instructions)
+3. If you don't already have it, install the Angular CLI globally on your computer by running sudo npm install -g @angular/cli@latest
-4. Install the node package by running `sudo npm install`
+4. In terminal navigate to the folder where you cloned the repository and install the node package by running `sudo npm install`

 ## Steps for making changes to Text / HTML
 1. Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/` in your browser.
 The app will automatically reload if you change any of the source files.